Frequently Asked Questions

 Will all the tracks be in sync?
 What if a user joins late, their computer crashes, or they rejoin?

 Ennuicastr uses active synchronization to assure that all tracks are always perfectly in sync with each other.
 “Active synchronization” isn't a buzzword, it's actually just a description: The software constantly re-synchronizes its local time based on the central server's time, so all of the tracks agree.
+Every audio frame is timestamped, and then resolved into a standard audio stream by the server's software.
 This active synchronization happens no matter how problematic the user or user's system is.
 If a user joins late, then the time before they joined is filled with silence to keep their time in sync.
 If a user rejoins (so long as they use the same nickname), their previous and new tracks will seamlessly join together.

 The Ennuicastr software sends its audio data to the server live, while recording.
 Depending on a user's connection, this data could buffer, and if it does, a full crash will lose whatever audio data was still buffered.
 In most circumstances, this is very little time.
 Beyond that, crashes are harmless.